depado/articles/pages/qor-admin-tips-and-tricks.md

 This program will search in the most common places of package installation and will look for a package that contains the `views` directory (containing the assets).
 Of course you'll need to tweak the import path of the `bindatafs` package to match your own bindatafs path.
-It will look in the following
+It will search in the following
 directories:

 - `$GOPATH/pkg/mod/`